 Identifying Conflict in Your Story

-If you’re writing memoir or essay, what is the central conflict of your story?
+If you’re writing memoir or other types of narrative nonfiction, what is the central conflict of your story?
 What did you want or not want at the beginning?
 It can be anything from “to be loved” to “making it through a 400-mile bike ride” to “I didn’t want to work with a particular client.”
 All of those are valid conflicts.